Building on the bricks of the Lego Serious Play for the Classrooms experience

 This special session will be held from 1:30pm – 3pm at TELFest, 5 November 2018.
 Stephen, Emmaline, and Priscilla will also be sharing a presentation about their work with Lego, and the pieces will be available throughout the afternoon for everyone to come and have a play!

 To join us, please register now for this free event.
-Participation in workshops does not require registrations but places will be limited.
+Participation in workshops does not require separate registrations but places will be limited.
 Sign ups for specific workshops will be available on the day.
 Look forward to seeing you there!